 Other clusters either capture continuous trends between classes or the diffuse background population.
-An example for the former is cluster 22, containing spectra from both \class{M}- and \class{P}-types, and for the latter cluster 13, containing observations with varying spectral characteristics and albedos.
+An example of the former is cluster 22, containing spectra from both \class{M}- and \class{P}-types, and of the latter cluster 13, containing observations with varying spectral characteristics and albedos.
 For these clusters, we implement decision trees to separate the observations into mostly two or three distinct classes.
-These decision trees are described in \cref{sec:discussion} on a per-class basis at the end of each class description.
-The probability to belong to either of these clusters is split and added to the respective class probabilities following the decision trees.
+These decision trees are described in \cref{sec:discussion} on a per class basis at the end of each class description.
+The probability of belonging to either of these clusters is split and added to the respective class probabilities following the decision trees.
 As an example, cluster 22 is resolved via the albedo.
-If no albedo is present in the observation, the cluster probability is added entirely to $p_{\texttt{X}}$, otherwise, it is split between $p_{\texttt{M}}$ and $p_{\texttt{P}}$ proportionally based on the albedo distribution of \class{M}- and \class{P}-types, derived in \cref{sub:resolving_the_xcomplex}.
+If no albedo is present in the observation, the cluster probability is added entirely to $p_{\texttt{X}}$, otherwise it is split between $p_{\texttt{M}}$ and $p_{\texttt{P}}$ proportionally based on the albedo distribution of \class{M}- and \class{P}-types, derived in \cref{sub:resolving_the_xcomplex}.